Fonziecurable529/pinocchio-never-nonce/README.md

 cargo add p-never-nonce --features cpi
 ```

 Invoke the "never-nonce" program from your program.
-The program id of the "never-nonce" program is: `pnn1ctaR1tbP7EGrcz3WtrJKknRxKmKqADztKY9C3YJ`.

 #### Example